sitecrafting/greg/README.md

 ### Query params: A more advanced example

 Say you have a custom `location` post type associated with each event by the meta_key `location_id`, and on single location pages you want to query only for events at that location.
+(In this contrived scenario, there's no reason you couldn't simply run the query directly from your template.
+But humor me for a second and just imagine there's some reason you can't.
+Okay?
+Cool.)
 You can hook into Greg's query logic to accomplish this:

 ```php
 add_filter('greg/query/params', function(array $params) : array {